m1r0n41k/AndroidForBegginers_SplashScreen/README.md

-# AndroidForBegginers_SplashScreen
+# AndroidForBeginners>SplashScreen

-Simple application for show how to use activity them for show beautiful splash screen in your app
+Simple application for show how to use activity theme for show beautiful splash screen in your app